Child development: Milestones

-Milestones are changes in specific physical and mental abilities (such as walking and understanding language) that mark the end of one developmental period and the beginning of another.
-For stage theories, milestones indicate a stage transition.
-Studies of the accomplishment of many developmental tasks have established typical chronological ages associated with developmental milestones.
-However, there is considerable variation in the achievement of milestones, even between children with developmental trajectories within the typical range.
+Milestones are changes in specific physical and mental abilities (such as walking and understanding language) that mark the end of one developmental period and the beginning of another; for stage theories, milestones indicate a stage transition.
+These milestones, and the chronological age at which they typically occur, have been established via study of when various developmental tasks are accomplished.
+However, there is considerable variation in when milestones are reached, even between children developing within the typical range.
 Some milestones are more variable than others; for example, receptive speech indicators do not show much variation among children with typical hearing, but expressive speech milestones can be quite variable.

-A common concern in child development is developmental delay involving a delay in an age-specific ability for important developmental milestones.
-Prevention of and early intervention in developmental delay are significant topics in the study of child development.
-Developmental delays should be diagnosed by comparison with characteristic variability of a milestone, not with respect to average age at achievement.
-An example of a milestone would be eye-hand coordination, which includes a child's increasing ability to manipulate objects in a coordinated manner.
+A common concern in child development is delayed development of age-specific developmental milestones.
+Preventing, and intervening early, in developmental delays is a significant topic in the study of child development.
+Developmental delays are characterized by comparison with age variability of a milestone, not with respect to average age at achievement.